Who is more to be pitied, a writer bound and gagged by policemen or one living in perfect freedom who has nothing more to say?

 - Am I losing my desire to write?
 Am I tired, overworked, or demotivated?

-- Am I waiting for the perfect story to come flashing down on me like a lightning bolt?
+- Am I waiting for a good story idea to come flashing down on me like a lightning bolt?

 Do not be demotivated if your answers are yes.
 No one is perfect.
 The real question is, what can you do about it?
+How to overcome writer's block that is causing you so much worry?
 You found the cause, but you still have no remedy.

 Here is a list of a few things I tried.
 Remember, though, what may trigger your inspiration depends on you.